DataDog/browser-sdk/packages/rum/README.md

 To set up RUM Browser Monitoring, create a RUM application:

 1. In Datadog, navigate to the [**RUM Applications** page][1] and click the **New Application** button.
-2. Enter a name for your application and click **Generate Client Token**.
+   - Enter a name for your application and click **Generate Client Token**.
 This generates a `clientToken` and an `applicationId` for your application.
-3. Choose the installation type for the RUM Browser SDK: [npm](#npm), or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
+   - Choose the installation type for the RUM Browser SDK: [npm](#npm), or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
-4. Define the environment name, service name, and deployed version for your application to use [Unified Service Tagging][19] for RUM & Session Replay.
+   - Define the environment name and service name for your application to use unified service tagging for [RUM & Session Replay][19].
+Set a version number for your deployed application in the initialization snippet.
 For more information, see [Tagging](#tagging).
-5. Set the sampling rate of total user sessions collected and use the slider to set the percentage of total [Browser Premium][11] sessions collected.
+   - Set the sampling rate of total user sessions collected and use the slider to set the percentage of total [Browser Premium][11] sessions collected.
 Browser Premium sessions include resources, long tasks, and replay recordings.
-6. Click the **Session Replay Enabled** toggle to access replay recordings in [Session Replay][17].
+   - Click the **Session Replay Enabled** toggle to access replay recordings in [Session Replay][17].
-7. Select a [privacy setting][18] for Session Replay in the dropdown menu.
+   - Select a [privacy setting][18] for Session Replay in the dropdown menu.
-5. Deploy the changes to your application.
+2. Deploy the changes to your application.
 Once your deployment is live, Datadog collects events from your users' browsers.
-6. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].
+3. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].

 Until Datadog starts to receive data, your application appears as `pending` on the **RUM Applications** page.